bgramaje/notes/University/FLA/1_FirstOrderLogic.md

 * *reason* about computations and program properties `verification`.

 #### Signatures
-[EN] A signature is a set of symbols together with a mapping ar which indicates the number of arguments associated to each symbol (i.e., its arity)
+[EN] A signature is a set of symbols together with a mapping ar which indicates the number of arguments associated to each symbol (i.e., its arity).
+A signature σ consists of a set of constant symbols, a set of function symbols and a set of predicate symbols.
+Each function and predicate symbol has an arity k > 0.
 <br>
 [ES] Conjunto de simbolos que indican el número de argumentos asociado al simbolo; su `aridad`